AbdelrahmanEldesouky/Cplusplus_Notes/C++ Notes.md

  a function can be declared with parameters (arguments).
 A parameter is a value that is passed when declaring a function. called parameters.
 A legal C++ function can have 0 or more parameters.

+Output parameters should be passed in such a way that you can modify the arguments from inside the function.
+Options are passing by reference or by pointer.
+References are preferred in C++.

+Input parameters shouldn’t be modifiable from inside a function.
+The function really need to get input (read) from the arguments.
+You enforce modification restrictions with the `const`.
+Options are passing by `const` reference, passing by `pointer` to `const`, or even passing by `const pointer` to `const`

 > The `void` keyword, used in the previous examples, indicates that the function should not return a value.
 If you want the function to return a value, you can use a data type (such as `int`, `string`, etc.) instead of `void`, and use the `return` keyword inside the function.

 ![cpp-function-parameters](/image/cpp-function-parameters.webp)